jasonmamy/cordova-wheel-selector-plugin/README.md

 # cordova-wheel-selector-plugin
-Wheel selector for Cordova (Android/iOS).
+Native wheel selector for Cordova (Android/iOS).

-Can use in Cordova or Ionic (v1) frameworks
+Can use in Cordova or Ionic (v1) frameworks, calls native API's so no clunky javascript used

 # Installation